neochiken/Merethic/README.md

 You will need at least `???` of disk space on an SSD for the installation.
 For the downloads, you will need an extra `???`- ideally you want *at least* `???` to allow for temporary Wabbajack work space as well as the modlist files.
 It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.

 ## Creation Club Content
-Tahrovin SE currently only uses the 4 free Creation Club addons:
-  * Fishing
-  * Survival
-  * Saints & Seducers
-  * Rare Curios
+Tahrovin SE requires all Creation Club content - **you need the $20 AE upgrade from Steam to install!**

 ## Accounts
 In terms of accounts you will need: